-I would pay particular attention to the “Finished Goods” inventory since it’s the largest component, accounting for more than half of total inventory and is closely related to sales.
+I would pay particular attention to the “Finished Goods” inventory since it’s the largest component, accounting for more than half of total inventory and is closely related to sales revenue.

-The plot above is created to show Tesla inventory growth history for the past 5 years from 2015 to 2019.
+The plot above is created to show Tesla’s quarterly inventory levels for the past 5 years from 2015 to 2020.

-Furthermore, when Tesla increases its inventory at this rate, it means only one thing: there is high demand for its products.
-I don’t see other reason for Tesla to keep increasing its inventory except that the company knows there is demand out there for its products.
+Furthermore, when Tesla increases its inventory at this rate, it means only one thing: there is demand for its products.
+I don’t see other reason for Tesla to keep expanding its inventory except that the company knows there is demand for its products.

-In short, Tesla will not keep its inventory at such a massive amount for no reason.
+In short, Tesla will not be continuously increasing its inventory to such a massive amount for no reason.

-To see what really makes up the inventory, I have created the chart above to show the breakdown of the inventory into separate components.
+To see what really makes up Tesla’s inventory, I have created the chart above to show the breakdown of the inventory into different components.

-The “finished goods” component is the most crucial part of the inventory as this asset directly relates to revenue generation.
-As such, it makes sense to have over 50% of total inventory consists of this component.
-As you will see in the next chart below, the “finished goods” component has been managed well by Tesla in terms of its proportion with respect to total inventory.
+In general, the finished goods component is the most crucial part of the inventory as this asset directly relates to revenue generation.
+As such, it makes sense for Tesla to have roughly 50% of total inventory coming from this component.

-Ratio of Tesla Finished Goods to Total Inventory
+Ratio of Tesla’s Finished Goods to Total Inventory

 The chart above shows the ratio of finished goods to total inventory expressed in percentage.

-Nevertheless, looking at just the inventory and its respective components alone may not tell us the big picture.
-To further illustrate, I have created a few more charts below that shows how Tesla inventory changes with respect to current asset and revenue.
+Looking at just the inventory and its respective components alone may not tell us the big picture.
+To further illustrate, I have created a few more charts below that shows how Tesla inventory changes with respect to current asset and revenue over several quarters.

-Ratio of Tesla Total Inventory to Current Asset
+Ratio of Tesla’s Inventory Levels to Current Asset

 The chart above is created to show the amount of inventory tied up in current asset expressed in percentage.
 We know that current asset equals working capital.
 From the chart above, we can find out how much inventory is tied up as working capital.